bloomdata-com-my/datasets/README.md

 #### product_category_name_translation table:
 ```
-- The 'product_category_name_translation.csv' file has no missing values and duplicate values across all columns.
+- The 'product_category_name_translation.csv' file has no missing values and duplicate values across all the columns.
 +---+-------------------------------+-----------+----------------+------------------+
 |   | Column                        | Data Type | Missing Values | Duplicate Values |
 +---+-------------------------------+-----------+----------------+------------------+